kusumi/fileobj/doc/README.notes.md

 ## FAQ

 + Can not install due to a missing header file *Python.h*. -> **Install *Python.h* via *python-devel* package for the Python version in use.
 The name may differ among platforms, however it's generally called *python-devel* or *python2-devel* or *python3-devel* or something along these lines.
-On Debian based Linux distributions, these packages are probably called *libpython-dev* or *libpython3-dev*.**
+On Debian based Linux distributions, these are probably called *libpython-dev* or *libpython3-dev*.**

         Python.h: No such file or directory

 + Can not install the missing header file *Python.h*. -> **Run *setup.py* with *--no-native* option.
-This option mostly provides the same functionality without using C extension.
+This option provides the same functionality without using C extension.
 If an older version is installed without *--no-native* option, it should be uninstalled first.**

         $ sudo python ./setup.py clean --all
         $ sudo python ./setup.py install --force --record ./install.out --no-native